Home›Articles›Comparison›FD vs RD

 Most banks charge a penalty for missed RD instalments, typically ₹1-₹2 per ₹100 of the missed instalment per month of default.
 If you miss instalments for an extended period, the bank may close the RD prematurely at a penalty rate.
 Set up auto-debit from your savings account to avoid missing payments.

 Most banks compound FD interest quarterly by default.
-Some banks offer monthly compounding for longer tenures, which yields slightly higher returns.
+Some offer monthly compounding for longer tenures, which yields slightly higher returns.
 The stated interest rate is always annual; compounding frequency determines the effective annual yield.
-The [Fixed Deposit Calculator](/fixed-deposit-calculator-india/) lets you switch between compounding frequencies to see the difference.
+The [Fixed Deposit Calculator](/in/fixed-deposit-calculator/) lets you switch between compounding frequencies to see the difference.

-NBFC FDs typically offer 0.5%–1.5% higher rates than bank FDs, but they are not covered by DICGC insurance (which covers bank deposits up to ₹5 lakh per depositor per bank).
+NBFC FDs typically offer 0.5%-1.5% higher rates than bank FDs, but they aren't covered by DICGC insurance (which covers bank deposits up to ₹5 lakh per depositor per bank).
 Stick to NBFC FDs rated AA or above by CRISIL or ICRA, and limit exposure to any single NBFC.
 Senior citizens, in particular, should prioritise safety over the marginal extra return.

 Related Articles